Nozbe/Michael.team/en/yt.md

 {% include hx.html text="Watch YouTube video!" href="javascript:getYouTube(true);" title="Watch YouTube" %}
 </form>

 To watch any video, paste a YouTube link.
 Works with *youtube.com, m.youtube.com, youtu.be* or just the bare unique YouTube video ID.
-Also works with *LIVE* video links.
+Also works with *LIVE* video links and *Shorts*.

 ## Share any YouTube video on iOS easily